KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 ### Sharing Constants

-You're in luck -- Sass has [variables](https://sass-lang.com/documentation/file.SASS_REFERENCE.html#variables_) for this very purpose.
+You’re in luck -- Sass has [variables](https://sass-lang.com/documentation/file.SASS_REFERENCE.html#variables_) for this very purpose.
 Lists and maps give you more flexibility in organizing shared values between components.
 In the 7-1 pattern, variables can be referenced in a `utils/_variables.scss` file, or you can get more granular and store related variables in the `base/` folder, such as `base/_typography.scss` for font sizes and names, or `base/_colors.scss` for brand and asset colors used in your project.
 Check out the [Sass guidelines](https://sass-guidelin.es/#variables) for more information.

 ### Non-deterministic Resolution